Pradumnasaraf/Shortify/README.md

 ## 🛡 Security

-If you discover a security vulnerability within this project, please check the [SECURITY](SECURITY.md) for more information.
+If you discover a security vulnerability within this project, please check the [SECURITY](SECURITY.md) file for more information.